How to Outline a Novel in 7 Easy Steps

 An outline is not the story structure.
 The story structure is the bell curve or the pyramid.
 (Fig.1 and 2) You can choose either.
 It tells you how to plot your story following a broad structure.
 You can use it for all your stories.

-Now, the outline is more than the structure of the story.
+Now, the book outline is more than the structure of the story.
 The structure of the story focuses on the events that make up your story.
-An outline is a plan that includes the novel’s structure, plot, characters, scenes, and backstories.
+A novel outline is a plan that includes the novel’s structure, plot, characters, scenes, and backstories.
 It includes other details that have occurred to you before you start working on the story.
-It’s a road map that you will follow when you start writing.
+It’s a road map that you will follow when you start writing your novel.

-An outline can be a brief synopsis, a one-page document, or a comprehensive mind map with a visual representation showing the links between characters and events.
+A story outline can be a brief synopsis, a one-page document, or a comprehensive mind map with a visual representation showing the links between characters and events.
 Some writers use index cards; some prefer mind maps; some others might use post-its—more about these in a bit.
 The technique is as per your preference.
-There is no one right way to outline a novel just as there is not only one right way to write it.
+There is no one right way to outline a novel, no perfect outline template, just as there is not only one right way to write the novel.

 The Importance of the Outline

 If you are a panster, you might ask why you need a novel outline at all.
-After all, you are doing just as fine without it.
+After all, you are doing just as fine without a novel outline template or story outline.
 Some might even think of outlines as blocking your free-flowing Creativity.
 You’d want to finish writing in one full burst or several full bursts.
 And the outline might get in the way.
 You might even think like panster Stephen King who says, “Outlines are the last resource of bad fiction writers who wish to God they were writing masters’ theses.”

 There are several advantages to starting a novel with an outline.
 They are: